-Parameter Value 2021 Technical Report Summary Section Supporting Information Regional geologic studies, 59 exploration holes, seismic surveys, in-mine channel samples and 50 years of mining history at KI and K2.
-Section 7 Average total thickness of the potash mineralization f the potash panel mining height and 9.0 feet (2.7 m) t. development mining Density 129.878 lbs./cu ft.
-(2,080.446 kg/cu m) Section II In-mine channel samples 27.1% K 2 O Section II Operating Days per Year 365 days Section 13 Mining Method Underground room and pillar mining.
+Parameter Value 2021 Technical Report Summary Section Supporting Information Regional geologic studies, 59 exploration holes, seismic surveys, in-mine channel samples and 50 years of mining history at K1 and K2.
+Section 7 8.55 feet (2.6 m)., based on the ratio of 8.5 feet (2.6 m). production panel mining height and 9.0 feet (2.7 m). development mining height.
+Section 11 Density 129.878 lbs./cu ft.
+(2,080.446 kg/cu m) Section 11 In-mine channel samples grade 25.9% K 2 O Section 11 Operating Days per Year 365 days Section 13 Mining Method Underground room and pillar mining.
 Section 13 Production Rate 17.527 million tonnes per year.
-Section 13 Cut-off No cutoff grade is applied.
-Section II Mining Recovery 27.6% Section 12, 13 External Dilution None Section 12, 13 Processing Method Two mill facilities that crush, float, screen and compact KCl.
-Section 14 Processing Recovery 85 to 88% (86.1% average) Section 14

-Deleterious Elements and Impact Increased amounts of NaCl can significantly impact production volumes.
+Section 13 Cut-off No cutoff grade or value based on commodity price is used to estimate mineral resources.
+This is because the mining method used at Esterhazy is not grade selective.
+Potash mineralization is mined on one level by continuous miners following the well-defined and continuous beds of mineralization with relatively consistent grades.
+Section 11 Mining Recovery 28.4% Section 12, 13 External Dilution 0% Section 12, 13 Processing Method Two mill facilities that crush, float, screen and compact KCl.
+Section 14 Processing Recovery 85 to 88% (86.1% average) Section 14 Increased amounts of NaCl can significantly impact production volumes.
 Section 10 Environmental Requirements, Permits, etc. No significant environmental permitting encumbrances.
 Section 17 Geotechnical Factors (if any) No concerns/issues.
 Section 13 Hydrological or Hydrogeological Factors (if any) Undersaturated brines from adjacent aquifers.
-Section 13 Commodity Prices 2021 LOM plan KCl commodity prices (US\$): 2022- \$103/tonne, 2023-\$231/tonne, 2024-\$219/tonne, 2025- \$185/tonne, 2026-\$188/tonne and for the LOM \$219/tonne for the economic evaluation of the mineral resources.
-The following 2022 LOM plan K2O commodity prices were used to assess economic viability for the mineral reserves, but were not used for cut-off purposes, 2023-\$616/tonne, 2024-\$472/tonne, 2025-\$253/tonne, 2026-\$214/tonne, 2027-\$301/tonne and for the LOM plan \$417/tonne.
-Section 16 Exchange Rate (US\$/CAD\$) I.3 Section 16 laterally continuous and consistent, based on publicly available regional geological information and the operators knowledge of the local geology and area.
+Section 13 Commodity Prices \$219/tonne for the economic evaluation of the 2021 mineral resources and \$320/tonne for the mineral reserves.
+Section 16 Exchange Rate (US\$/CAD\$) 1.31 for the 2021 mineral resources and 1.32 for the mineral reserves.
+Section 16

 The Esterhazy Facility's mineral resources are reported as in-situ mineralization and are exclusive of mineral reserves.
 The mineral resources occur in the Esterhazy, White Bear and Belle Plaine Members.
-It is assumed that the mineralization is
+It is assumed that the mineralization is laterally continuous and consistent, based on publicly available regional geological information and the operators knowledge of the local geology and area.